-HPD is committed to promoting the participation of Minority- and Women-owned Business Enterprises (M/WBE) and non-profit organizations in the development and management of affordable housing subsidized under City-sponsored programs.
-Through the M/WBE Building Opportunity Initiative, HPD seeks to address demonstrated disparities in M/WBE participation in affordable housing development, strengthen the affordable housing development industry, and further its mission of providing safe and affordable housing to all New Yorkers.
+HPD is committed to promoting the participation of Minority- and Women-owned Business Enterprises (M/WBEs) and non-profit organizations in the development and management of affordable housing subsidized under City-sponsored programs.
+Through the M/WBE Building Opportunity Initiative (Building Opportunity), HPD seeks to address demonstrated disparities in M/WBE participation in affordable housing development, strengthen the affordable housing development industry, and further its mission of providing safe and affordable housing to all New Yorkers.

-The City introduced a new equitable ownership requirement to strengthen the role of M/WBEs and non-profits on affordable housing projects developed on City-owned sites.
-The new equitable ownership requirement, implemented by HPD, will require that an M/WBE or non-profit partner holds a minimum of 25 percent ownership stake in any affordable housing project awarded on public land.
+The City's equitable ownership requirement strengthens the role of M/WBEs and non-profits on affordable housing projects developed on City-owned sites by requiring that an M/WBE or non-profit partner hold a minimum 25 percent ownership stake in any affordable housing project awarded on public land.

 To address the disparity in M/WBE developer participation, HPD championed state legislation that now permits the agency to take additional steps to encourage M/WBEs' participation in the affordable housing development market.
 The legislation enabled the creation of a competitive M/WBE Developers PQL of M/WBE developers and dedicated pipeline of City-owned sites that was competitively solicited through the M/WBE Building Opportunity RFP.

 Strengthening Networks and the M/WBE Ecosystem

 HPD leverages investments in affordable housing to ensure that M/WBEs that are a part of the affordable housing ecosystem (e.g., architects, construction contractors, attorneys) can prosper from HPD’s initial investments.
 These programs deliberately remedy the legacy of discrimination that qualified M/WBE firms may have faced in the past.
 Simultaneously, these initiatives spur economic development opportunities for firms that are as diverse as the communities we serve.